-HTML formatted content allows you to provide a rich interactive experience for your subscribers by including images, color, and hyperlinked text.
+HTML formatted content allows you to provide a rich interactive experience for your contacts by including images, color, and hyperlinked text.

 Most common browsers and email clients support HTML email and many are often setup to receive and display HTML email if it arrives.
 Unlink Plain-Text, HTML supports formatting the text and inclusion of images.
 However, many email clients are set to hide images by default, and click-through links are also often not enabled.

-- If your content is image heavy, include enough textual content in your Subject Line and Message to give the subscriber a reason to display the images.
+- If your content is image heavy, include enough textual content in your Subject Line and Message to give the contact a reason to display the images.

 - Specify the image size in the image tag.